Short Course CPD by Online Distance Learning

 - interactive – although you study at your own pace, as part of your studies you will complete self-reflection activities to assess your understanding of the subject, and join online discussions and exercises

 How do the short courses work?

-CPD Short Courses (10 credit and 20 credit) run for up to six months at a time.
+CPD Short Courses (10 credit and 20 credit) run for up to five months at a time.

 You choose your own study schedule to complete the course, within the months allowed.

 For example, this means that you can study a 10 credit module in 6 weeks (approx. 16 hours a week study time) or 5 months (approx. 4 hours a week study time).

 You can also choose whether or not to complete the formal credit-bearing assessment for the course.
 All assessment is through coursework, therefore you will not have to take examinations.
 (You do not need to make a decision about completing assessment until you have had a chance to start your Short Course studies).

 At the end of the course you may receive either a ‘record of course participation’ or a credit-bearing ‘record of course completion’, depending on whether or not you successfully complete formal assessment for the Short Course.